jake-knerr/cogent/README.md

 #### Components only take a single object parameter on initialization called props.

 This technique makes it easy to pass around classes and initialization objects (props), and use mixins.

+#### A nice pattern to add event listeners on initialization is to have a `on` prop that accepts an object with keys for the event name and handlers for the value.

+Also, listeners could always be explicitly defined as a prop.

 #### Components can be extended.
 The extended component can perform any mutations that the superclass could.